-Dr. Setya and Dr. Hirst use the latest in advanced technology for accurate diagnosis, precise treatment planning and minimally invasive treatments.
+Dr. Setya, Dr. Hirst, and Dr. Bergman use the latest in advanced technology for accurate diagnosis, precise treatment planning and minimally invasive treatments.
 Read below and learn about the technology we use to ensure your treatments are of the highest quality.

 Our digital X-ray devices emit 80% less radiation than conventional film X-ray machines and produce highly detailed images that are available in seconds.
 The images are often much clearer than conventional X-rays and we can zoom in on select parts of the images for closer inspection.

 The Perioscope is an advanced high-magnification miniature video camera that is placed into the pockets between your gums and teeth.
 We use the Perioscope during gum disease treatment to see deeply buried plaque and calculus deposits under your gum line that we could not detect before without periodontal surgery.
 This allows us to remove deeply buried deposits without surgical procedures in a large percentage of cases, making our gum disease treatment extremely thorough while being minimally invasive.